 The 8-minute Ultimate Flying Ride experience is short, but amazing.
 During the film you feel like you and the seats you are in are really flying!

 The main feature film at Christmas is almost identical to what’s shown at other times of the year, except for the occasional flying cameo appearances of Santa’s elves (Chestnut and Pinecone).
 Of course Santa Claus also makes an appearance in his sleigh.

 Another thing that’s different about the Christmas show compared to other times of the year is that there’s an extended final scene where you get to fly over Santa’s magical North Pole.
 It’s pretty cool!

-Year-round, the FlyOver Canada film takes you over scenes all over Canada.
+Year-round, the FlyOver Canada film takes you over scenes throughout Canada.
 You fly from the Maritimes on the eastern side of the country, past Toronto, over Niagara Falls, across the Prairies, through the Rocky Mountains and to British Columbia.
 In BC you fly past vineyards in the Okanagan, the province’s coastline and over Vancouver and Canada Place (which is home to the FlyOver Canada theatre).

 The film experience at FlyOver Canada is 4-dimensional.
 In addition to your row of seats moving with every turn in the film, there are smells and touch sensations too.
-While flying you sense the wind, over Niagara Falls and through clouds you feel the mist, and in forest scenes you smell the trees.
+While flying you sense the wind over Niagara Falls, and through clouds you feel the mist, and in forest scenes you smell the trees.

-FlyOver Canada at Christmas Video
+FlyOver Canada at Christmas Preview Video

 Below is a promotional video showcasing the FlyOver Canada at Christmas film.
-As you’ll see, it includes scenes from the original FlyOver Canada film about Canada, but has extra magical scenes with a wonderfully Christmas-y theme.
+As you’ll see, it includes scenes from the original FlyOver Canada film about Canada, but has extra magical scenes with a wonderful Christmas-y theme.

 Tips and Advice